bytex-solutions/snamp/docs/overview.md

 SNAMP Overview
 ====
-SNAMP is a middleware acting as a bridge between **managed resources** and **monitoring & management tools** used in your enterprise and reduce complexity of monitoring & management.
-Various hardware and software components can be connected to SNAMP using different protocols, such as JMX, SNMP, SSH, HTTP, Modbus etc. You can choose a single unified interface (called Adapter) to gather monitoring information provided by the connected components.
-This interface can be selected in respect of your existing monitoring & management software such as Nagios and Zabbix.
-SNAMP has either generic and specialized adapters for various situations.
+SNAMP is a software system for monitoring, distributed tracing and elasticity management of components in IT infrastructure.
+It is oriented on Operations and DevOps engineers.

+* Monitoring functionality includes collecting metrics and notifications from components and displaying them in convenient SNAMP web interface, storing the data for further analysis using tools like Grafana or Kibana or sending it via e-mail.
+* Distributed tracing functionality allows to collect spans from software components and display sensitive data related to communication between these components like average response time, availability and topology.
+* Elasticity management provides automatic scaling of computation resources based on metrics harvested by SNAMP.
+For example, SNAMP provides automatic scaling for OpenStack-based environments.

 ![Architecture Overview](images/snamp.png)

-**Resource Adapter** exposes management information to **monitoring & management tool** using a unified management protocol.
+**Gateway** exposes management information to **monitoring & management tool** using a unified management protocol.
 Therefore, you can manage & monitor different **managed resources** with a single tool.

-**Resource Connector** allows to connect **managed resource** to SNAMP.
-Each connected **managed resource** can be accessed via **Resource Adapter**.
+**Resource Connector** allows to obtain sensitive monitoring data from **managed resource** using some of the supported protocols (SNMP, JMX, SSH etc.). **Managed resource** is a unit of monitoring and can be represented by software or hardware component.

+**Resource Group** is a group of managed resources.
+For example, cluster of some application can be represented as a group of resources and each resource represents instance of the application inside of cluster.
+Resource Group can specify some configuration that can be used as template configuration of resources in the group.

+**Supervisor** controls groups of resources and provided summary metrics.
+Supervisor is responsible for automatic scaling of the group, health status control and automatic resource discovery.

+**SNAMP Web Console** is a web interface for SNAMP available through modern web browsers which provides UI for monitoring with charts, topology of components using tracing information, configuration of elasticity management.
+It also provides configuration of gateways, resource connectors, resource groups and supervisors.

 Let's take a look at this example: